bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter3.md

 * Yocto: an open source collaboration project that provides templates, tools and methods to help you create custom Linux-based system for embedded products regardless of the hardware architecture.

 These software are locate in 04-Source directory.Some packages use ID number in file name.

+Before compile u-boot and Linux kernel source code, you need install meta-toolchain and load the environment variables into current shell.